 A fracture or dislocation of a vertebra can cause bone fragments to pinch and damage the spinal nerves or spinal cord.
 Most spinal fractures occur from car accidents, falls, gunshot, or sports.
-Injuries can range from relatively mild ligament and muscle strains, to fractures and dislocations of the bony vertebrae, to debilitating spinal cord damage.
-Depending on how severe your injury is, you may experience pain, difficulty walking, or be unable to move your arms or legs (paralysis).
+Injuries can range from mild ligament and muscle strains, to fractures and dislocations of the bones, to debilitating spinal cord damage.
+Depending on the severity, you may have pain, difficulty walking, or be unable to move your arms or legs.
 Many fractures heal with conservative treatment; however severe fractures may require surgery to realign the bones.

 Spinal stenosis is the narrowing of the bony space (canals) through which the nerves and spinal cord pass.
 Arthritis can cause the facet joints and ligaments to enlarge and thicken restricting the space for the nerves to move freely.
 The pinched nerves become inflamed and cause pain, cramping, numbness or weakness in your legs, back, neck, or arms.
 Medications, physical therapy and spinal injections can help control the symptoms.
 Chronic symptoms may require surgery to remove bone and open space for the nerves.